ntop/ntopng/doc/nedge/src/users.rst

 When creating a user, the *user* and *password* fields will be used as the access credentials for the captive portal user authentication.
-After a successfull authentication, the device will the added to the specified user.
+After a successfull authentication, the device will be added to the specified user.

 .. figure:: img/add_user.png
   :align: center
   :alt: Add a New User
-  :scale: 70

   Add a new user